igoramadas/imgrecog/README.md

 ### What about TensorFlow?

 There are tons of great libraries and tools out there doing computer vision with TensorFlow, and the point here is not to reinvent the wheel.
+Search for "tensorflow mobilenet" and you'll find loads.
 Furthermore, adding TensorFlow as a direct dependecy increases the total package by more than 500%.

-So, for now, IMGRecog.js will focus solely on remote-based APIs.
+So, for now, IMGRecog.js will focus solely on remote APIs.

 ## Setup